-Contrary to intuition, a higher reference price for the consumer does not always imply a higher selling price.
+A second result, Proposition 2, formulates that contrary to intuition, a higher reference price for the consumer does not always imply a higher selling price.
 In other words, reference price dynamics does not imitate selling price dynamics.
 Instead, the final impact of an increased reference price on the selling price is the sum of four competing effects.
-The rule of dynamic pricing (12) provides the first explicit decomposition of the effects at play along the optimal path.
+The proposition provides the first explicit decomposition of the effects at play along the optimal path.
 The first two effects are related to reference price dynamics.
 Thus a higher reference price develops the demand, enabling a higher selling price (positive effect).
 The demand, however, would be even higher with a lower selling price (negative effect).
 The last two effects are associated with reference price adjustment.
 On one side, a faster adjustment encourages the firm to increase the price, thereby augmenting the reference price and developing demand in the future (positive effect).
 On the other side, a faster adjustment also means lower memory of past prices, and the interest for a higher reference price will decline more quickly (negative effect).